aspittles/rfid/README.md

 - Verify both tokens are correct in the config
 - Ensure the bot is invited to the channel
 - Check that Socket Mode is enabled in the Slack app settings
+- Ensure that Raspberry Pi is accessable on the network (Try SSH into console)

 ## Notes